-Since the Bringing Them Home Report of the National Inquiry into the Separation of Aboriginal and Torres Strait Islander Children removed from their families (1995), Australian governments have created special teams to assist people to get access to their records and special indexes that make these records easier to find.
+Since the publication of the Bringing Them Home Report of the National Inquiry into the Separation of Aboriginal and Torres Strait Islander Children from Their Families (April 1997) Australian governments have created special teams to assist people to apply for access to their records and special indexes that make these records easier to find.

-Link-Up services have been established in most states and territories to assist Stolen Generations.
+Link-Up services have been established in most states and territories to assist members of the Stolen Generations.
 See: Stolen Generations for more information.

 Link-Up services has comprehensive contact information for Link-Ups in each state and territory.

-The site has short histories of each institution and information about where to find the records of children who lived there, where the records are held and how to apply for access to them.
-Find & Connect was set up to help people who were in out-of-home ‘care’ as children learn more about their histories and to locate and access their personal records.
-You can:
+The site provides short histories of each institution and information about what types of records have survived about the children who lived there, where the records are held and how to apply for access to them.
+Find & Connect was set up to help people who were in out-of-home ‘care’ as children to learn more about their histories and to locate and access their personal records.
+On this site you can:

 - find historical information about government and non-government institutions for Aboriginal and Torres Strait Islander children

-- trace the history of institutions that started as missions and were taken over by governments and later came under Aboriginal community control
+- trace the history of institutions that started missions and were taken over by governments and later came under Aboriginal community control

 - read information about and view images of children’s homes